 RKK Energiya | Soyuz-5 | Demo Flight Rocket Launch

 RKK Energiya is scheduled to launch a Soyuz-5 rocket as part of the Demo Flight mission.
-The launch is scheduled on 03/31/2026 00:00 UTC for the Test Flight mission launching from Baikonur Cosmodrome, Republic of Kazakhstan.
-The status of the launch is Date/Time TBD.
+The launch is scheduled on 03/27/2026 11:00 UTC for the Test Flight mission launching from Baikonur Cosmodrome, Republic of Kazakhstan.
+The status of the launch is Date May Change.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the Soyuz-5 and experience the excitement for yourself.

 Mission: Demo Flight